ruslo/CGold/docs/overview/cmake-can-not.rst

 * :menuselection:`Add --> New Project ... --> Visual C++ --> Static Library`

-you have to know that this must be done by adding new ``add_library`` command to ``CMakeLists.txt``.
+You have to know that this must be done by adding new ``add_library`` command to ``CMakeLists.txt``.

 Incomplete functionality coverage
 =================================

 There are some missing features in :ref:`CMake <CMake>`.
-That is, mapping of CMake funtionality <-> :ref:`native build tool <Native build tool>` functionality is not always bijective.
+That is, mapping of CMake functionality <-> :ref:`native build tool <Native build tool>` functionality is not always bijective.
 Often this can be workarounded by generating different native tool files from the same CMake code.
 For example it's possible using autotools create two versions of library (shared + static) by one run.
 However